StefanDjurkic/Javascript/README.md

 # Single operation calculator in Javascript

-As the title says, this calculator performs basic single operations (e.g., 1x1, 1-2, 2.4/8.7).
+As the title might imply, this calculator performs basic single operations (e.g., 1x1, 1-2, 2.4/8.7).